Proverbs 10 – Contrasting Lives, Contrasting Destinies

 a.
 To do evil is like sport: The fool regards evil as entertainment, as sport.
 Not only is it meant for enjoyment, but there is also a competitive aspect to evil among fools, with each trying to outdo the other.

 i.
-“Evil conduct to the fool is ‘like sport’ (kishoq; NIV, ‘pleasure’), literally, like a laugh; like child’s play, it is so easy.”
+“Evil conduct to the fool is ‘like sport’ (kishoq; New International Version, ‘pleasure’), literally, like a laugh; like child’s play, it is so easy.”
 (Ross)

 b.
 A man of understanding has wisdom: The man or woman of wisdom sees evil for what it is and avoids it.